mobicycle/Edison_Bluemix_HANA/node-red.md

 https://libraries.io/npm/node-red-contrib-scx-ibmiotapp

 ##Definitions
-scx-ibmiotapp can be used within, as well as, outside the IBM Bluemix environment (preferred)
+scx-ibmiotapp can be used within, as well as, outside the IBM Bluemix environment (Bluemix)
-ibm-watson-iot is for connecting to the IBM Watson IoT Platform as a Device or Gateway
+ibm-watson-iot is for connecting to the IBM Watson IoT Platform as a Device or Gateway (Edison)

 The Watson IoT plaftorm uses pub/sub.
 As each device connects to the Watson IoT platform, it internally publishes to its own unique topic string.
 If you register your devices, you get a unique org.